statgen/imputationserver/docs/contact.md

 ## TOPMed Imputation Server Team

 [TOPMed Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov) provides free genotype imputation for the TOPMed reference panel.
 You can upload phased or unphased GWAS agenotypes and receive phased and imputed genomes in return.
 For uploaded data sets an extensive QC is performed.
-* Please consult the [FAQ](https://topmedimpute.readthedocs.io/en/latest/faq/) first for answers to common questions.
+* Please consult the [FAQ](https://topmedimpute.readthedocs.io/en/latest/faq/) first for answers to common questions
 * [Helpdesk](mailto:imputationserver@umich.edu) (**use this address for all inquiries**)
 * [Albert Smith](mailto:albertvs@umich.edu)
 * [Andrew Boughton](mailto:abought@umich.edu)